-Dangriga, Hopkins, and Placencia are the hubs of Stan Creek, while Punta Gorda is the capital of Toledo.
+Dangriga, Hopkins, and Placencia are the main hubs of the Stann Creek district, while Punta Gorda is the capital of Toledo.

 - The Gulisi Garifuna Museum